 Cats' Effect on Wildlife

-Even if an outdoor cat manages to steer clear of predators, they’re own hunting can be quite devastating on local wildlife.
+Even if an outdoor cat manages to steer clear of predators, their own hunting can be quite devastating to local wildlife.
 Researchers have found that as few as 25 cats in a national park can reduce the local bird population by half!
 That’s according to the National Park Service, which also notes that domestic cats can deplete the available food source for wild animals.

 Animals like coyotes, foxes, skunks, raccoons, and hawks have a harder time finding food in an area where domestic cats have already hunted the available supply.
 If that’s not concerning enough, the lack of available prey means an outdoor cat will become much more attractive to other large predators.

 There are two main reasons that lead to cat fights.
 As cats prowl neighborhoods and city streets, they will fight when there is competition for food or a mate.
 In many places, these encounters are more likely because cats’ territories are shrinking as neighborhoods become denser.